Our Work

 -

-In collaboration with the Emergency Care Support Network (ECSN) and other partners, we are developing and implementing emergency care training programs and supporting the development of the Emergency Care Unit (ECU) at the Mae Tao Clinic.
+In collaboration with the Emergency Care Support Network (ECSN) and other partners, we are developing and implementing emergency care training programs for healthcare facilities in rural Myanmar and supporting the development of the Emergency Care Unit (ECU) at the Mae Tao Clinic.

 Emergency Care Research

-Open Channel Projects has partnered with EHSSG, ECSN, and other local organizations, with grant support from Brown University, to conduct an emergency care needs assessment along the Myanmar-Thai Boarder utilizing the World Health Organization's (WHO) Hospital Emergency Unit Assessment Tool (HEAT) to evaluate key functions of emergency care at a collection of clinics and field hospitals in Karenni and southern Shan States.
+Open Channel Projects has partnered with CHDN, ECSN, and other local organizations, with grant support from Brown University and funding from the Coastal Maine Global Health Fellowship, to conduct an emergency care needs assessment along the Myanmar-Thai Boarder utilizing the World Health Organization's (WHO) Hospital Emergency Unit Assessment Tool (HEAT) to evaluate key functions of emergency care at a collection of clinics and field hospitals in Karenni and southern Shan States.

 Basic Life Support Training In Nepal

 We are partnering with HAPSA-Nepal, a Nepali non-profit organization that designed and implemented a pilot training program for hands-only CPR and choking first aid for frontline police responders in Nepal.
-With grant support from the Society of Academic Emergency Medicine Foundation, we are collaborating to expand the program nationwide.
+With grant support from the Society of Academic Emergency Medicine Foundation, we are collaborating to assess the program and feasibility of incorporating automatic external defibrillators (AEDs).